Ppapierski/design-patterns/readme.md

 Chain of Responsibility: ladies at town hall/ tax office

-Pizza: an order in a restaurant
+Command: an order in a restaurant

 Memento: versioned documents (*.doc files), git commits